thuynh26/cmpm121-Final/README.md

 - What do you anticipate being the hardest or riskiest part of the project?
 - What are you hoping to learn by approaching the project with the tools and materials you selected above?

+# Devlog Entry - 11/14/2025

+## Progress Notes
+*from collabarative session at noon with Joshua & Elijah*
+- The repository has been initialized with all the files and libaries that we will need to start creating our game.
+The files that will contain most of our code are here:
+    -  `index.html`: Created this file and included a title, group member names, and a scene container for the **Three.js** canvas.
+    -  `boot.js`: Contains any imports and will also import assets in the future.
+    -  `main.js`: Created a simple scene using **Three.js** with a static camera and no objects.
+This can be a starting point for the team to figure out how to use **Three.js** and to continue making progress on the game.